Aisha History, Family Crest & Coats of Arms

 The name Aisha reached English shores for the first time with the ancestors of the Aisha family as they migrated following the Norman Conquest of 1066.
 The Aisha family lived in close proximity to an ash tree.
 As such, the name has local references to towns called Ash in Derbyshire, Surrey, Hampshire, and many other places.

 Early Origins of the Aisha family

 The surname Aisha was first found in the county of Devon in southern England.
 The first person to settle in the locality was D'Esse Court, a companion of King William, Duke of Normandy who landed in England in 1066 A.D. and was granted lands by his liege lord in the vicinity of Exeter, Devon.

 Alternatively the family could have originated in Esh or Ash, a chapelry, in the parish and union of Lanchester in Durham.
 "The manor gave name, at a very early period, to a family of considerable local consequence, who held the estate, with little interruption, from the middle of the 13th century till the time of Henry VIII."

-The Hundredorum Rolls of 1273 list the following: John de le Es, in Norfolk; Roger de le Es, also in Norfolk; Agnes Ate Nasse in Oxfordshire; and Henry de Asse in Warwickshire
+The Hundredorum Rolls of 1273 list the following: John de le Es, in Norfolk; Roger de le Es, also in Norfolk; Agnes Ate Nasse in Oxfordshire; and Henry de Asse in Warwickshire.

 The reference "History of Norfolk" list Joan atte-Eshe in 1345, Roger atte-Ashe, temp.
 Edward II and John at-Ash, of Bintre, Norfolk in 1349.